CCI-MOC/hil/docs/apidesc.md

-To ensure users to be able to configure their systems in a fashion where "their" users see a complete set of changes, rather than intermediate results, we provide a "deploy" operation, where users can make many individual changes, and then "deploy" them in one operation to the network.
+To ensure users to be able to configure their systems in a fashion where "their" users see a complete set of changes, rather than intermediate results, we provide a "apply" operation, where users can make many individual changes, and then "apply" them in one operation to the network.
 Users are expected to coordinate among themselves on changes to a project so that two users are not modifying the same project at the same time.